Gold Canopy Beds: Glamour and Style for Your Bedroom

 Do sleigh beds require special mattresses?

-No, standard mattress sizes fit sleigh beds; however, pairing it with a mattress that complements the frame’s height and support structure will enhance comfort.
+No, standard mattress sizes fit.
+Just choose one that complements the bed’s height and support structure.

 Different Types of Bed Frames and How to Choose the Right One